đź’ˇKEY TAKEAWAYS

 Common Traffic Offenses That Can Lead to Criminal Charges

-Some traffic violations go beyond simple citations and trigger criminal prosecution.
+Some traffic violations go beyond simple summons and trigger criminal prosecution.
 Colorado law treats these offenses seriously due to the threat to public safety they pose.
 If you are charged, you may face jail time, license suspension, and a permanent criminal record.

 Reckless Driving

 Reckless driving involves operating a vehicle with willful or wanton disregard for the safety of others or property.
 This is not a minor mistake—it is considered a Class 2 misdemeanor traffic offense.
-A conviction can lead to jail time, steep fines, and four points on your driving record.
+A conviction can lead to jail time, steep fines, and eight points on your driving record.
 It may also increase your insurance premiums, trigger a license suspension for habitual offenders, and limit future opportunities that require a clean driving or criminal history.
 Courts tend to treat these cases seriously, especially when the conduct involves excessive speed, aggressive maneuvers, or endangers pedestrians and other drivers.

 Driving Under the Influence (DUI)

 Understanding which traffic offenses carry criminal penalties helps you assess the seriousness of your situation.
 While infractions may result in fines or points, criminal charges demand a different level of attention.
 If you face one of these offenses, you must respond quickly to protect your record, freedom, and driving privileges.
-An experienced Colorado traffic offense lawyer can help advise you on what is at stake and how to best defend against the allegations.
+An experienced Colorado traffic offense lawyer can help advise you on what is at stake and how to best defend against the allegations.Â

-Protect Your Criminal Record
+Protect Your Record

 If you have been cited for a serious traffic offense, it may be more than just a ticket—it could be a criminal charge with lasting consequences.
 Jail time, license suspension, and a permanent mark on your record could all be on the line.
 At The Law Offices of Susan Deschler, we understand how much is at stake, and we are prepared to protect your rights at every step of the process.
 Contact us today to discuss your case and take the first step toward protecting your rights and your future.
 We take a strategic approach to every case we handle, customizing our representation to the specific facts of your case.